2018 Yukon Quest Tour

 Observe part of the 1,100 Mile long Yukon Quest Sled Dog Race which is considered to be one of the most Epic and Toughest sleddog race in the World!
 Follow the teams along the trail, mingle with mushers and dogs at checkpoints and, enjoy a scenic drive through the heartland Alaska in the winter.
 You will be talking with mushers, see what goes on at the checkpoints, experience vets and officials at their work.
 Follow the race from Fairbanks to Circle and back or extend your visit and take an overnight guided round trip journey to the Arctic Circle.
 This tour offers the perfect combination of race observation and action as well as winter activities in the amazing part of Alaska!

 Day 1: Fairbanks: Arrive in Fairbanks.
 Airport transfers included.
 This afternoon, we will meet in the lobby of the lodge for a pre-trip orientation.
+This evening, attend the Musher’s Banquet.
+Enjoy the Yukon Quest Festivities at the Musher’s Banquet.
+Mingle with the mushing community from near and far and bring your camera for a photo opportunity with your favorite musher.
 Overnight in Fairbanks.

-Day 5: Chase the Race: Central Checkpoints & Mile 101: After breakfast, we will travel along the Steese Highway and follow mushers and dog teams to Mile 101 checkpoint and watch as they take off towards Eagle Summit.
+Day 4: Chase the Race: Mile 101 and Central Checkpoints: After breakfast, we will travel along the Steese Highway and follow mushers and dog teams to Mile 101 checkpoint and watch as they take off towards Eagle Summit.
 We will spend some time watching teams come into Mile 101 and then start to make our way towards Central.
 Central hosts a checkpoint for the long-distance Yukon Quest sled dog race.
 We will overnight at Steese Roadhouse.
 Accommodations at the Roadhouse may be considered slightly rustic, but are certainly clean and comfortable.
 On the property, a bathroom with shower is shared by the occupants of this building.
 Later tonight, we will go outside and scan the skies for the northern lights or hang out and wait for teams as they arrive into this checkpoint.
 Central is located under the most active band of Northern Lights and away from the light pollution.
 Overnight in Central.

 Day 7: Fairbanks: We will enjoy breakfast together this morning and start our way back to Fairbanks.
 Along the way, we will stop at the Alyeska Pipeline interpretive site and learn about the history of the pipeline.
 Overnight in Fairbanks.